opennetworkinglab/ngsdn-tutorial/README.md

 # Next-Gen SDN Tutorial

-Welcome to Next-Gen SDN tutorial!
+Welcome to the Next-Gen SDN tutorial!

-This tutorial is targeted to developers who want to learn about the building blocks of the NG-SDN architecture, such as:
+This tutorial is targeted at developers who want to learn about the building blocks of the NG-SDN architecture, such as:

 * Data plane programming and control via P4 and P4Runtime
-* Configuration via OpenConfig and gNMI
+* Configuration via YANG, OpenConfig, and gNMI
 * Stratum
 * ONOS